 She never knew.

-What she did understand was that this had become his ritual upon arriving at the shore, on those yawning summer afternoons, while she watched, as surely he wanted her to do, inwardly shaken by a terror she could neither recognise nor articulate.
+What she did know was that this had become his ritual upon arriving at the shore, on those yawning summer afternoons, while she watched – as surely he wanted her to do – inwardly shaken by a terror she could neither recognize nor articulate.

 Distracting herself was sometimes easy, sometimes not.

-She unpacked and laid out on the blanket her own expressions of art: baskets and bowls of food, which she’d created with great attention to detail – just the right amount of crispness to the golden fried chicken; sweet paprika on creamy potato salad; tropical fruits with whipped cream; and, most importantly, a shaker of chilled Martinis to take the edge off both the heat and her nerves.
+She unpacked and laid out on the blanket her own expressions of art: baskets and bowls of food, which she’d created with a fussy attention to detail: just the right amount of crispness to the golden fried chicken; sweet paprika on creamy potato salad; tropical fruit tossed with cream; most importantly, a chilled shaker of martinis to take the edge off the heat and her nerves.

-A thermos of coffee awaited them at the end, after which they would pack up the car and return to their ordinary days and nights, to the dove-white town house with the matching hybrid tea roses in the courtyard.
-She thought about those pale and delicate blossoms now, and about the insidious fungi and insects that could so easily destroy them.
+A thermos of hot coffee awaited them at the end, after which they would pack up the car and return to their ordinary days and nights, to the dove-white town house with the matching hybrid tea roses in the courtyard.
+She considered those pale and delicate blossoms now: how to keep at bay the insidious fungi and insects?
+Things were easily destroyed.

 They were not young, so she had been surprised to see the two of them, hand in hand, run laughing down the beach, and then – she supposed believing they were out of sight – strip off their shorts and tops, plunge into the sea, and head out past the reef.